TrabajoDeIDC/RaspberryFirmware/README.md

-Firmware designed for the pico int the IDC project
+Firmware designed for the pico of the IDC project

 # Building: